Frank Nighbor: Playing style

 Nighbor was considered a master of the "sweep check," the act of laying the stick down flat on the ice and moving it in wide, circular motions, as well as the "poke check", an almost entirely different action, taking the puck off the opponent's stick.
 He was skilled and crafty with the puck and a good scorer.
 He impressed with his sportsmanship, inspiring Lady Byng to donate the Lady Byng Trophy in his honour to the "player adjudged to have exhibited the best type of sportsmanship and gentlemanly conduct combined with a high standard of playing ability", and she presented it personally to him.
 The February 25, 1916, issue of the Ottawa Citizen claimed that Nighbor, up to that point in his career, had never taken a major penalty and that most of his fouls were tripping penalties or accidental fouls related to his famous poke check.

 Nighbor spent the majority of his playing career as a centre forward, but early on in his professional career, while with the Toronto Blueshirts and the Vancouver Millionaires, he was also deployed as a left winger.

 "It was something awful those fellows cut loose.
 I thought we had them until Rowe was hurt, but the Ottawas had saved themselves and skated us off our feet in the third period.
 Nighbor had our line demoralized with his speed and poke check and no one could stop Darragh and Gerard."

-— – Seattle Metropolitans forward Frank Foyston on Nighbor and the Ottawa Senators after the 1920 Stanley Cup Finals.
+— – Seattle Metropolitans forward Frank Foyston on Nighbor and the Ottawa Senators after the 1920 Stanley Cup Final.

 Outside of his strong stick techniques Nighbor also had good speed, and when the Ottawa Senators were at the top of the hockey world in the early 1920s they were known as a strong third-period threat who would run on all cylinders for all 60 minutes.
-Seattle Metropolitans star forward Frank Foyston gave high praise to Nighbor and the Senators after the 1920 Stanley Cup Finals, where the Senators won the deciding fifth game of the series 6 goals to 1 after having scored five unanswered goals in the third period.
+Seattle Metropolitans star forward Frank Foyston gave high praise to Nighbor and the Senators after the 1920 Stanley Cup Final, where the Senators won the deciding fifth game of the series 6 goals to 1 after having scored five unanswered goals in the third period.
 Foyston said Nighbor had the Seattle forward line "demoralized with his speed and poke check."

 In a 1960 interview with Bill Westwick (son of Harry "Rat" Westwick) of the Ottawa Journal, Nighbor claimed he had learned his famous poke checking technique from watching Port Arthur teammate Jack Walker, denying a claim from Jack Adams that he must have learned it from watching Fort William player Joel Rochon.